 The Corporate Governance and Nominating Committee is composed entirely of non-employee directors who meet the independence requirements of the NYSE.
 This Committee makes recommendations to the Board regarding Board policies and structure including size and composition of the Board, corporate governance, number and responsibilities of committees, tenure policy, qualifications of potential Board nominees, including nominees recommended by shareholders, and director compensation.
 In addition to conducting an annual evaluation of its own performance, the Committee oversees the annual evaluation of the Board.
 Currently, Messrs.
-Knueppel (Chair), Fiedler and Lehman serve on the Corporate Governance and Nominating Committee.
-During fiscal 2015, the Committee met four times.
+Knueppel (Chair), Adams and Lehman serve on the Corporate Governance and Nominating Committee.
+Mr. Fiedler, who was an independent director, was a member of the Committee until his retirement from the Board in April 2016.
+During fiscal 2016, the Committee met four times.
 The Board has adopted a written charter for the Corporate Governance and Nominating Committee, which is located on the Company's website at www.snapon.com.
 The Committee's duties and responsibilities are discussed in greater detail in the charter.
-See the section titled "Nomination of Directors" for more information regarding recommending and nominating director candidates.
+See the section titled "Nomination of Directors" for more information regarding recommending and nominating director candidates